Create A Dragon1 Architecture Diagram

 According to Dragon1, Enterprise Architecture is the total concept for an enterprise structure, consisting of a coherent set of constructive, operative, and decorative concepts.

-Enterprise Architecture bridges the gap between Enterprise Strategy and Enterprise Transformation.
-Enterprise Transformation can be seen as the total set of programs and projects in an organization.
+Enterprise Architecture bridges the Enterprise Strategy and Enterprise Transformation gap.
+Enterprise Transformation can be seen as an organization's total set of programs and projects.

-The conceptual diagram we are creating here is a solution architecture.
+The conceptual diagram we create here is a solution architecture.
 It shows the total concept for a part of the strategy.

 A total concept consists of concepts.
-So concepts must be on an architecture diagram.
-Concepts have a way of working and delivering results and consist of elements (logical functional parts), so these also must be on an architecture diagram.
+So, the concepts must be in an architecture diagram.
+Concepts have a way of working and delivering results and consist of elements (logical functional parts), which must also be on an architecture diagram.
 Screenshot two shows such a pattern for an architecture diagram.

-You can of course only draw the architecture on an architecture diagram, but in Dragon1 we prefer to provide context to an architecture so stakeholders (decision-makers) know better what decisions to take because they can look at the whole picture.
-Also in projects, people better know what to do, how, why, and when because of the context of the architecture diagram.
+You can, of course, only draw the architecture on an architecture diagram, but in Dragon1, we prefer to provide context to an architecture.
+Hence, stakeholders (decision-makers) know better what to take because they can see the whole picture.
+Also, in projects, people better know what to do, how, why, and when because of the context of the architecture diagram.

 For a brief overview of defined core terms of Dragon1 open EA Method read here:Dragon1 Architecture Modeling Glossary.